unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     uncorrectable errors, then you will have to copy off all data and reformat the drive or pool anew (see [Redoing a drive formatted with BTRFS](#redoing-a-drive-formatted-with-btrfs)).
-* unRAID is committed to staying up-to-date with BTRFS development, so once better tools are ready, they will be available here too.
+* Unraid is committed to staying up-to-date with BTRFS development, so once better tools are ready, they will be available here too.
 * *\-\-- work in progress \-\--*